My experience crafting solutions to the toughest problems sets me apart.

 Louisville City Council

-- Provided relief to Marshal Fire victims, including eliminating use taxes on rebuilds and providing flexibility to reduce costs.
+- Provided relief to Marshall Fire victims, including eliminating use taxes on rebuilds and providing flexibility to reduce costs.

 - Passed common sense gun safety measures including the banning of assault weapons (Daily Camera Coverage June 7)

 - Supported making housing more affordable through inclusive zoning ordinance (Approved on June 15, 2021)

 - Voted to protect open space (131 Cherry St. near Daughenbaugh open space)

 - Working to reduce airport noise with surrounding communities, federal government and Rocky Mountain Metropolitan Airport

 - Supported $1 million in COVID relief programs for local business struggling with the economic downturn.
 (Round 1, 2, and 3).

 - Expanded economic assistance for those impacted by global pandemic.

 - Promoted wearing masks during COVID to protect at-risk populations